nergdnvlt-zz/tubular/README.md

 # README

-This is a quick application to analyze the recommendation of Tubing Temperatures in Boulder, CO.
+This is a quick application to analyze the recommendation of Tubing Conditions in Boulder, CO.

 It is built with Ruby/Rails and consumes an external API hosted on heroku.